 - Close the gap between the door and the floor

-- Use noise reducing curtains or blankets
+- Use noise reducing blankets

 You’ll need a door sweep to close the gap between the door and the floor.
 The best part about door sweeps is that you’ll be able to prevent bugs and insects from crawling inside.
 I’d recommend the Suptikes Door Stopper for this job.